sneha-afk/13s-docs-by-sneha/topics/make.md

 Defining the build process once for these files in a Makefile gives greater reusability and convenience, in addition to helping with complex compilations like the previous example.
 By providing a Makefile, you are specifying the exact compilation your program needs, and anyone else (aka, the graders!) can compile your program the same exact way you did.

 {: .note}
-> Most compilers allow you to skip the object file creation stage like below, but it’s beneficial to separate this stage in cases where you are managing several dependencies towards an executable.
+> Most compilers allow you to skip the object file creation stage like below, but it is beneficial to create intermediary static library files (as in, the object files) to use between different executables, and for smaller compile times as `make` will only recompile files that have been recently changed (more on this later).
 > ```bash
 > $ gcc file1.c file2.c file3.c -o output
 > ```
-> When you separate the object file creation, you will see compilation warnings and errors specific to a file much more clearly than when you use the shortcut.
->
-> Sounds like a lot of work?
+> Sounds like a lot of work to recompile each `.o`?
 Use a `Makefile`!

 ---